A-G-F/metro-ui-jekyll/README.md

 ## Current Version

-### 2.0.31
+### 2.0.31 <!--will follow Metro UI CSS releases we build on-->

 See details of definition on [metroui.org.ua](http://metroui.org.ua)

 ## Documentation

-Metro UI 4 Jekyll documentation, included in this repo in the root directory, is built with [Jekyll](http://jekyllrb.com) and publicly hosted on GitHub Pages at <http://a-g-f.github.io/metro-ui-jekyll>.
+Metro UI 4 Jekyll documentation, included in this repo in the root directory, is built and served with [Jekyll](http://jekyllrb.com) and publicly hosted on GitHub Pages at <http://a-g-f.github.io/metro-ui-jekyll>.
 The docs may also be run locally.

 ### Running documentation locally